qcr/services-config/README.md

 Your custom start-up process revolves around a services configuration file.
 This is a YAML file and its default location is `/home/<your-username>/.qcr/services-config.yml`.
 The process to create a custom start-up behaviour is:

 1. Run `services new` - this will generate a new service configuration file in the default location by copying the system's default start-up configuration (created by the system administrator).
 2. Make the desired changes to your newly created service config file.
 3. Once you're happy run `service update` - this will establish create and update system service files, and enable/disable all appropriate services.

+We recommend you utilise this tool in combination with the [QCR ROS-Daemons](https://github.com/qcr/ros-daemons) and set the parent to be one of the ROS meta services: *ros-sensors.service*; *ros-robot.service*; *ros-project.service*.

 **Notes**: